carbon-language/carbon-lang/llvm/docs/AdvancedBuilds.rst

 Apple Clang Builds (A More Complex Bootstrap)
 =============================================

-Apple’s Clang builds are a slightly more complicated example of the simple bootstrapping scenario.
+Apple's Clang builds are a slightly more complicated example of the simple bootstrapping scenario.
 Apple Clang is built using a 2-stage build.

 The stage1 compiler is a host-only compiler with some options set.
 The stage1